- A common query from pet owners is, “Can dogs eat cilantro?” The answer is yes!

 Can Dogs Eat Cilantro and Onion?

-Cilantro is safe for dogs to eat in small amounts, but onion should be avoided.
-Onions contain a substance called thiosulphate, which is toxic to dogs and can cause anemia if eaten in sufficient quantities.
+Cilantro is safe, but onion is not.
+Onions contain a substance called thiosulfate, which is toxic to dogs and can cause anemia if eaten in sufficient quantities.

 Can Dogs Eat Parsley or Cilantro?